doragasu/mw-sgdk-example/README.md

 #define ENABLE_NEWLIB       1
 ```

 Then edit the file `makelib.gen` and point the paths to your newlib enabled compiler (do not use the one that comes with SGDK, it does not have newlib).
+When done, `make -f makelib.gen` should build SGDK sources.

 ## Building the ROM